-Members of the Board Ohio Mid-Eastern Governments Association 326 Highland Avenue, Suite B Cambridge, Ohio 43725
+Board Members Ohio Mid-Eastern Governments Association 326 Highland Avenue Cambridge, Ohio 43725

-We have reviewed the Independent Auditor's Report of the Ohio Mid-Eastern Governments Association, Guernsey County, prepared by Rea & Associates, Inc., for the audit period July 1, 2018 through June 30, 2019.
+We have reviewed the Independent Auditor's Report of the Ohio Mid-Eastern Governments Association, Guernsey County, prepared by Rea & Associates, Inc., for the audit period July 1, 2020 through June 30, 2021.
 Based upon this review, we have accepted these reports in lieu of the audit required by Section 117.11, Revised Code.
 The Auditor of State did not audit the accompanying financial statements and, accordingly, we are unable to express, and do not express an opinion on them.